hillarychang/Calorie-Count-Prediction-Model/README.md

 | RMSE              | 39.92424849043112            |
 | R^2               | 0.9954077018865699            |

+By introducing new features to our model, our ability to predict `calories` greatly improved.
+The new R^2 value is very close to 1, indicating that almost 100% of the variations in the predictions made by the model are due the features fit by the model.
+The RMSE of the model also greatly decreased compared to the RMSE found in our baseline model.

+Based on the increased R^2 value and the decreased RMSE value, our final model is significantly better at predicting `calories` accurately.

 ## Fairness Analysis
 We want to see whether our final model demonstrates a difference in performance between recipes with n_step less than or equal to 10 and recipes with n_step greater than 10.
 We will explore this question with a permutation test, shuffling the n_step groupings to assess the model's accuracy.